saleh-elias8/TV-series/README.md

-# TV-Series React-App using maze-api.
+# TV-Series React-App using TV-maze-api.
 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).